AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-experience-platform.md

     >[!IMPORTANT]
     >
-    >    Primary identities are required in every record sent to Real-time Customer Profile.
+    >    Primary identities are required in every record sent to Real-Time Customer Profile.
 Typically, identity fields are labeled within the schema.
 When using identity maps, however, the identity fields are not visible within the schema.
 This dialog is to confirm that you have a primary identity in mind and that you will specify it in an identity map when sending your data.
 As you know, Web SDK uses an identity map, and the Experience Cloud Id (ECID) is the default primary identity.

 1. Select **[!UICONTROL Enable]**